hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Use a large vocabulary

-_Guideline._ use a richer single word instead of multiple words that describe a well-known concept
+_Guideline._ Use a richer single word instead of multiple words that describe a well-known concept.
+Use the word that most accurately refers to the concept the identifier refers to.

-_Refactoring._ replace multiple words that describe a concept when ‘there’s a word for that’
+_Refactoring._ Replace multiple words that describe a concept when ‘there’s a word for that’.

 _Example violations._ `CompanyPerson` (replace with `Employee`)